ketanpurohit0/python/AquisTest/README.md

   * Separates out MSG#8 and MSG#12
   * Performs aggregations on MSG#12 data
   * Produces final out via a dataframe write
+  * Also captures the DDL for the schema (for later use, see resources/)
 * RUNTIME: ~60secs

 AquisAsyncIO.py